John Edmunds OBE

 I am particularly interested in helping to develop better mathematical models of the spread of close-contact infections (like measles, influenza, and pneumococcal disease) through the collection and analysis of data on human contact patterns.

-During the 2009 flu pandemic, Ken Eames and I set up an internet-based influenza monitoring system.
+During the 2009 flu pandemic I set up an internet-based influenza monitoring system.
 This allowed us to track the evolution of the epidemic, and showed how individuals' behaviours altered over time.
 The system has been extended and again proved useful for monitoring the spread of seasonal flu.
 For further details see the flusurvey site.

 - Bayesian Analysis